codemagic-ci-cd/codemagic-docs/content/publishing/email-and-slack-notifications.md

 To receive a notification when a build starts, check the checkbox **Notify when build starts**.

 {{<notebox>}}
-* See how to set up Slack publishing with YAML [here](https://docs.codemagic.io/yaml/distribution/#publishing).
-Note that connecting the Slack integration either in personal or team settings in Codemagic UI is a prerequisite for publishing to Slack.
+* See how to set up Slack publishing and notifications with YAML [here](https://docs.codemagic.io/yaml/distribution/#publishing).
+Note that connecting the Slack integration either in user or team settings in Codemagic UI is a prerequisite for publishing to Slack.
 * Skipping publishing artifacts when tests fail is not available for YAML builds.
 {{</notebox>}}

 ## Published artifacts

-Codemagic publishes the following artifacts:
+When setting up email or Slack publishing, Codemagic publishes the following artifacts:

 * `app`, `ipa`, `apk`, the archive with Flutter web build directory, Linux application bundle files
 * All the artifacts found by patterns in `codemagic.yaml`, read more about it [here](https://docs.codemagic.io/yaml/yaml/#artifacts).